Economics PhD programme

 We have launched a new five-year PhD programme, which consists of two years of coursework, followed by three years of independent research.
 Our new programme structure is aligned with that of top institutions in the US and the UK, providing students with rigorous advanced training and sufficient time for producing independent research.
 Furthermore, our training centre is part of the ESRC's accredited North West Social Science Doctoral Training Partnership (NWSSDTP).

-Over the first two semesters of year one, students take eight courses, including compulsory units in macroeconomics, microeconomics, econometrics and mathematics.
+Over the first two semesters, students take eight courses, including compulsory units in macroeconomics, microeconomics, econometrics and mathematics.
 In the summer months, students then complete a dissertation, which is the first step towards the preparation of an eventual PhD thesis.

-The first year of the programme is equivalent to an MSc in economics.
-Students with a high level of performance in an equivalent degree can enter directly into year two of the programme.
+This year of the programme is equivalent to a MSc in economics.
+Students with a high level of performance in an equivalent degree can enter directly into year 1 of the programme.

-In year two, students also prepare a detailed research proposal.
-Since the research questions described in this proposal and the approach to addressing these questions are a significant part of the training in year two, students are advised to start working on the research proposal as soon as possible.
+In addition to coursework, students also prepare a detailed research proposal.
+Since the research questions described in this proposal and the approach to addressing these questions are a significant part of the training in year 1, students are advised to start working on the research proposal as soon as possible.

-After finishing their coursework, students have three years of independent research, with a possibility of a sixth year (for writing up).
+After finishing the coursework, students have three years of independent research, with a possibility of an additional year (for writing up).
 In this phase, students will work on completing their job market paper, as well as other papers that will be part of their PhD thesis.
 Students will participate in the PhD conferences, which consists of both the internal conference and the NWSSDTP conference.
 Students are also expected to attend regularly research seminars in their field and the Manchester Economic Seminar series.

 It is expected that during these three years, students will produce three pieces of substantive work, at least two of publishable quality.
 Submission to at least one international conference in economics is also expected and highly recommended.